collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     >>> browser.getControl('Enable').click()

 Now we are free to add a new customization there.
-For this example we will repeat what we did for the PDF document, and add a new "Photo" entry.
+For this example we will repeat what we did for the PDF document, and add a new "*Photo*" entry.

     >>> browser.getControl(name='element-name').value = 'Photo'
     >>> browser.getControl(name='icon-tales').value = 'string:$portal_url/image_icon.gif'